Attic Insulation | Removal & Replace

 Which type of attic insulation is best?

 An attic can be insulated with many different materials.
-For the best value choose insulation that will not deteriorate over time, is not made of organic material, does not absorb moisture, has a class A fire rating, is non-corrosive and free of formaldehyde.
-Owens Corning makes blown-in insulation that checks all these boxes.
-It will keep your home well insulated while reducing the likelihood of fungi and mold in the attic to keep your home protected.
+For the best value choose insulation that will not deteriorate over time, is not made of organic material, does not absorb moisture, has top fire ratings, and is non-corrosive.
+Valentine Roofing always chooses attic insulation that checks all these boxes to keep your home well insulated while reducing the likelihood of fungi and mold in the attic.

 How long does an insulation install take?